-It solves the problem by increasing tuition revenue by 8% and
+It solves the problem by increasing tuition revenue by 6%.

 I call this 2% funny money because it only exists in the mind of

-manager because no cash or other valuable asset will
+manager, No cash or other valuable asset will be received from tuition.

 Interestingly, academically poor students who a college doesn't